mahato07/Multiperspective-research-agent-/README.md

 ## Limitations

-- The project requires valid OpenAI and Tavily API keys.
+- The project requires valid Gemini and Tavily API keys.
 - Report quality depends on the specificity of the topic and the quality of Tavily search results.
 - Generated reports should be reviewed before being used for business, academic, legal, medical, or financial decisions.
 - The current `main.py` is a minimal placeholder; the primary workflow is exposed through LangGraph.